 Here are some more statistics you can use to make bets on the Bengals in the 2019 season:

 The AFC North has three potential playoff teams (Ravens, Steelers, Browns), making it arguably the most competitive division in the league right now.

-The Bengals are in a tough spot heading into the 2019 season, however a new coach and a healthy AJ Green will certainly make them a team worth looking at for betting opportunities in 2019.
+The Bengals are in a tough spot heading into the 2019 season, however, a new coach and a healthy AJ Green will certainly make them a team worth looking at for betting opportunities.

 While sports betting is not currently legal in Ohio, there is hope that Senate Bill 111 will pass later this year which will make it legal to place sports bets in the state.

 For the latest developments, keep an eye on our guide to legal sports betting in Ohio.

 © Rebel Penguin ApS 2023 (a subsidiary of Gaming Innovation Group Inc.)